afenc/afenc.github.io/_posts/research/2017-12-19-dipeptidyl-peptidase-4-inhibitor-decreases-the-risk-of-atrial-fibrillation-in-patients-with-type-2-diabetes.md

 ---
-title: Dipeptidyl peptidase-4 inhibitor decreases the risk of atrial fibrillation in patients with type 2 diabetes
+title: DPP-4 inhibitor decreases the risk of AF in patients with type 2 diabetes
 layout: post
 category: co-author
 tags: papers